xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 **<details><summary>BDD Test Result</summary>**

-Represents the result of tests following the behavior-driven development (BDD) conventions.
-Features of your BDD tests are displayed as Requirements, while Scenarios are displayed as Test Cases.
+Represents the result of a test following the behavior-driven development (BDD) conventions.

+In Katalon TestOps, the features of BDD tests are displayed as Requirements, while Scenarios are displayed as Test Cases.
 *This is configured in Katalon Studio and viewed in TestOps through reports being uploaded.
 </details>